You give me cream, I give you cream

 • There are other 'natural' and chemical filters that are respectful and good.

-Myth 4: If I get 50 protector, I can forget about it and be calm
+Myth 4: If I put on SPF 50, I can forget about it and relax.

 Half...

-Well here, let's add a little drama to the matter, because we like a goodbeef.
-It turns out that since 2020, some have decided to 'review' the exams that certain brands were removed from 'protection'... and their grades have been lowered.
-There are many examples of international (and national) creams that had to withdraw their creams from the market because it turned out that they had less protection than what was advertised.
+So, let's add a little bit of drama to the matter, because we like a good one. beef.
+It turns out that since 2020, some people have taken to 'reviewing' the sun protection tests submitted by certain brands… and have lowered their scores.
+There are tons of examples of international (and domestic) sunscreens that had to be withdrawn from the market because it turned out they offered less protection than advertised.

-Have we 'sio deceived you'?
-It is not that either...
+Have we been deceived?
+It's not that either...

-In order for a bottle to say SPF 50 or 50+ you have to pay for a study carried out by an independent laboratory (it is not entirely 'credible' that you yourself say that your product is milk).
-In other words, there are some 'auditors' involved.
+To have SPF 50 or 50+ on a bottle, you have to pay for a study done by an independent laboratory (it's not entirely 'believable' for you to claim your product is amazing).
+So there are some...auditors' in between.

-If you hire a different 'auditor'... it's like changing the teacher who scores the exam... the score will surely change (up or down).
+If you choose a different 'auditor'... it's like changing the teacher who grades the exam... the score is sure to change (up or down).

-Thanks to MDMA, today I have a steady job (oh, what a mess...)
+Thanks to MDMA I now have a permanent job (oh, I'm getting carried away...)

-The fact is that there is still a LOT of progress to be made in the area of sunscreens and, as with contraceptive methods... here it is not enough to just trust the products that brands make, but you have to put a little bit of coconut and learning into the subject and avoid acting crazy with the sun.
+The fact is, there's still a LOT of progress to be made regarding sunscreens, and, as with contraceptive methods... it's not enough to just trust the products that brands make; you have to put a little thought and learning into the subject. avoid doing crazy things in the sun.

-If, as with any poison, you consume 'responsible' and use protection when it comes to it, you will not have a problem and you will be happier than licorice.
+If, as with any poison, you consume it 'responsibly' and use protection when necessary, you won't have any problems and you'll be happier than a clam.

-Wedge: our Handsomefyer Sun has a broad spectrum SPF50 and combines physical and chemical filters to achieve that protection, but without leaving your face like the gotelé from your grandmother's salon.
-And we have not included any of the filters that harm the minnows or corals.
+Wedge: our Handsomefyer Sun has a SPF50 broad spectrum It combines physical and chemical filters to achieve that protection, but without leaving your face looking like your grandma's living room with textured walls.
+And we haven't included any of the filters that harm fish or coral.

 We do cool right,